 - Students share their interview experiences online e.g. Glassdoor or WikiJobs

 - Dress smartly – even if the usual dress-code is casual/informal

-- Plan your route - arrive promptly, think how you will cope if there is an unexpected delay
+- Arrive promptly, think how you will cope if there is an unexpected delay or technical issues

-- First impressions - remember that you are on show from the minute you arrive, make a good impression
+- First impressions - remember that you are on show from the minute your meeting begins, make a good impression

 - Answer all the questions carefully – take a moment to think before answering

 - Be positive in everything you say.
 Don't make negative comments about previous employers, tutors or your school